derrildsouza/Embedded_programming/functional_projects/decentralized_sensors/Ultra-Sonic_UDP_terminal_feed/README.md

 # What Do We Achieve?

-This project provides a simple yet effective hardware-software fusion, making it accessible and engaging for beginners interested in the embedded field.
+ "Wi-Fi Enabled Ultrasonic ranging device" project offers an accessible and engaging platform for beginners to delve into the world of embedded programming.
+It provides a hands-on learning experience, fosters understanding of wireless communication and sensor integration, develops problem-solving skills, and encourages creativity and innovation.

 # ![Shape1](RackMultipart20231104-1-q0pu2j_html_dd0215582b2d4580.gif)Skills Needed: